apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperInternals.md

 ### Developer Guidelines

-Please follow the  [slf4j manual](http://www.slf4j.org/manual.html) when creating log statements within code.
+Please, follow the  [slf4j manual](http://www.slf4j.org/manual.html) when creating log statements within code.
-Also read the [FAQ on performance](http://www.slf4j.org/faq.html#logging\_performance), when creating log statements.
+Also, read the [FAQ on performance](http://www.slf4j.org/faq.html#logging\_performance), when creating log statements.
 Patch reviewers will look for the following:

 <a name="sc_rightLevel"></a>